brwnj/cu_projects/README.md

 #Bennett

++ take the most abundant sequence per UMI with highest quality for each direction
++ trim the primer sequences and annotate
++ join the reads
++ search for protein sequences

 + spreadsheet with protein sequence
 + annotate cdr based on protein sequence (allow up to 2 mismatches)
 + only interested in protein sequences containing YYC, YFC, and YSC